njgram18/DataViz_Final_Project/Updates.md

 ##April 6 End of Class
 I finished up the Boston general analysis.
 I found a nyc data set on Kaggle for the NYC portion of my project.
 I looked through the data and tried to figure out the best way to simplify the data set so that I could use it for more analysis.
 I ended up deciding to rename the variable I need and put all the different building classifications that NYC has into more broad categories.

+##April 11 Before Class
+I have been working on getting the NYC data set into a form where I can actually work with it.
+I went through the entire data set and figured out the each type of "Building Class Type" and tried to simplify it do allow me to do a property type analysis for each property.
+I struggled to get the code to work because the columns are not made correctly for because there are spaces in the titles.
+I looked for some different data sets in NYC but have not been able to find one with the right variables.
+I am going to keep looking or see if I can make this one work.